DEEP-DIVE SUCCESS STORY

 Jun 2022

-Police Chief Robert Jonsen Retires
+Police Chief Robert Jonsen retires

 Chief Jonsen, who implemented the encryption, retires to run for Santa Clara County Sheriff.
 Andrew Binder becomes acting chief.